Summary

 JAM is the Upper Valley's storyteller.

-JAM incubates storytelling across media platforms, elevating local stories to global audiences and welcoming global stories locally.
-Created by the 2022 merger of Community Access Television and White River Indie Film Festival (WRIF), JAM – Junction Arts & Media supports free community storytelling, writing and poetry groups; the annual White River Indie Film Festival showcasing the best of local and global cinema; original podcast and audiobook creation on topics from environmental law to local history; film and video production; and experimental multimedia forms.
+JAM incubates storytelling across media platforms.
+JAM – Junction Arts & Media supports free community storytelling, writing and poetry groups; the annual White River Indie Film Festival showcasing the best of local and global cinema; original podcast and audiobook creation on topics from environmental law to local history; film and video production; and experimental multimedia forms.
 Stories created at JAM build belonging in our community and produce a lasting record of life in the Upper Valley.

 Organization name